 - a.
 A statement will be sent home with students at the beginning of each month.
-If you do not receive the statement from your student it is your responsibility to check on the balance by contacting DWCS or MySchoolBucks. - b.
+If you do not receive the statement from your student it is your responsibility to check on the balance by contacting DWCS or MyMealTime.com. - b.
 You are responsible for keeping up with your student's balance.
-The best way to do this is to register for an account at MySchoolBucks.com.
-It is recommended that every parent, even those with students who do not regularly eat in the cafeteria or with students receiving free meals, sign up for an account on MySchoolBucks.com so you can keep track of your student's cafeteria activity and make sure that there are no erroneous charges.
+The best way to do this is to register for an account at MyMealTime.com.
+It is recommended that every parent, even those with students who do not regularly eat in the cafeteria or with students receiving free meals, sign up for an account on MyMealTime.com so you can keep track of your student's cafeteria activity and make sure that there are no erroneous charges.
 Milk a la carte is not included in the free meals, there is a 50-cent charge if the full meal is not taken, so it is possible that students receiving free meals will accrue a balance. - c.
-If you have a question about the outstanding balance or would like to request an account statement, contact Jan Coleman at 318-368-8051 or email foodservice@darbonnewoods.com.
+If you have a question about the outstanding balance contact Jan Coleman at 318-368-8051 or email foodservice@darbonnewoods.com.
 If you would like to dispute a charge on your student's statement, contact Food Service at the contact information provided above within thirty (30) days.
-After 30 days you are responsible for any charges on your student's statement.
-You can access your child's meal account at MySchoolBucks.com (see below) or by requesting an account statement.
+After 30 days you are responsible for any charges.